ianjennings/webserver/ReadMe.md

 # hook.io-webserver

-basic hook.io enabled static webserver with socket.io / dnode browser websocket gateway
+a basic Hook.io enabled HTTP server which provides Hook access to the browser

 ## Features